correib/correirawebstudiosv1/README.md

 Looking to further improve the UI (adding some bootstrap components).
 Including custom icon and personal photo now as well.
 Still need to add mobile responsiveness and finish adding more personal information.
 Also need to update my resume for 2023.
+Added s3 website hosting and code pipeline for automated deployments on github changes.
+Added route 53 domain name records.